lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 The same `normalise` function (or `normalize`, both spellings are supported) can also be applied in the first case described above.
-Different normalisation methods such as mean or median scaling, variance stabilisation or quantile normalisation, to cite a few, can be applied to accomodate different needs.
+Different normalisation methods, such as mean or median scaling, variance stabilisation or quantile normalisation, to cite a few, can be applied to accomodate different needs (see `?normalise` for available options).

 As previously mentioned, before combination, the two replicates in the `hl` data that we read into R were separately normalised by sum (i.e. to